coleifer/peewee/docs/peewee/database.rst

         def _connect(self, database, **kwargs):
             return foodb.connect(database, **kwargs)

 The :py:class:`Database` provides a higher-level API and is responsible for executing queries, creating tables and indexes, and introspecting the database to get lists of tables.
 The above implementation is the absolute minimum needed, though some features will not work -- for best results you will want to additionally add a method for extracting a list of tables and indexes for a table from the database.
 We'll pretend that ``FooDB`` is a lot like MySQL and has special "SHOW" statements:

 .. code-block:: python

+    from peewee import Database, attrdict

     class FooDatabase(Database):
+        options = attrdict(
+            param='%s',
+            quote='`')

-        def _connect(self, database, **kwargs):
+        def _connect(self):
-            return foodb.connect(database, **kwargs)
+            return foodb.connect(self.database, **self.connect_params)

         def get_tables(self):
             res = self.execute('SHOW TABLES;')